Do you have a packing list for family days out? It sounds super-organised, but in my experience it’s an absolute must!

 Fun family days out are bound to involve an element of exploring, so make sure everyone is wearing flat, comfortable shoes.
 While wellies are great for really wet or muddy adventures, they can quickly get hot and uncomfortable.
-Trainers or lightweight walking shoes are ideal; Uppersole have a good range of cheap women’s trainers.
+Trainers or lightweight walking shoes are ideal.
+For more rugged terrain, go for hiking shoes with good support.

-If your shoes aren’t waterproof, it’s well worth using a protective spray to keep everyone nice and dry.
-This article has lots of suggestions on what to use.
+If your shoes aren’t waterproof, it’s well worth using a protective spray to keep everyone dry.

 Layers of clothing